androidgrl/androidgrl.github.io/_posts/2019-01-20-interpretation.md

 ![interpretation](/public/RubyInterpretation.png)

-As shown in the chart, Ruby in interpreted in four steps:
+As shown in the chart, Ruby is interpreted in four steps:

 1. Ruby script is "tokenized" into tokens.
 2. The tokens are "parsed" into Abstract Syntax Tree nodes.